jsmit018/Capstone_SWAS/README.md

 # Will Serve as a general overview of the repository and its contents
-# Only person to commit to master will be the Implementation Lead
+# Only person to commit to master will be head of Implementation and head of Design to ensure two-factor approval for merges and limit mistakes.
 # Active branches:
-Master, JSmith_Branch, NewUnityProject
+Master, JSmith_Branch, NewUnityProject, ARobey_Branch, MPatton_Branch, SLN_Testing
 # To create a new Branch
 click the branch drop down -> type in the name of the branch you wish to create -> then click create new branch
 # Current Active Classes/Files: